saucal/Engineering-Best-Practices/_includes/markdown/Workflows.md

 ##### Branch Cleanup

 This workflow will inevitably build up a large list of branches in the repository.
 To prevent a large number of unused branches living in the repository, we'll delete them after feature development is complete.
 Since all feature branches should get merged by means of pull requests, there will be a persistent reference to the original branch in the pull request.
 So after merging the pull request, delete the branch from Git.
 It can be restored later via the pull request.

+#### Backporting Client Changes

+In the event that a client or third-party developer makes a change to any file included in the repository, we'll capture the diff of their changeset and import it to our development repository by:

+* Checkout `master` or `staging` depending in which enviroment the change happened
+* Grabbing the diff of their changes (either downloading files from FTP, or some other way)
+* Applying the diff to the new branch, by commiting with a proper note (EXTERNAL: Commit message follow here)

+Be aware that this syncing process should happen before you merge any feature branch or new work into any phase, otherwise the diff would be different than what you might expect.
+At the end of this process your `master` or `staging` branch should have a clear copy of the enviroment codebase before any work you've done that's waiting to be deployed.